-- The Chief Executive is responsible and accountable to the council for all aspects of operational management and is required to attend regular performance appraisal meetings with the Leader of the Council. - The Head of Finance (Section 151 officer) is responsible to the council for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control.

-- There is an established pay and grading structure for employees referred to as the job evaluation system and a process for appeals. - There is also a clearly defined management structure and a scheme of delegation to officers, which is underpinned by the members' code of conduct and a protocol for officer / member relations. - There are published job descriptions and established protocols, which ensure that the Leader and Chief Executive establish their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained. - Financial Regulations and Financial Procedure Rules are reviewed annually by the Audit Committee. - Career structures are in place for members and officers to facilitate succession planning. - The councillor development programme and councillor development strategy is regularly reviewed and includes a skills framework for all elected member roles and responsibilities. - Effective management arrangements are in place both at the top of and throughout the organisation to support the health and wellbeing of officers. - The council assesses the skills required by members and officers and makes a commitment to develop these to enable roles to be carried out effectively. - The council ensures that the statutory officers have the skills, resources and support necessary to perform effectively in their roles and that these roles are properly understood throughout the council. - Training programmes are tailored to meet individual needs and there are opportunities for members and officers to update their knowledge on a regular basis. - All elected members and staff have personal development plans. - Skills are developed on a continuing basis to improve performance, including the ability to scrutinise and challenge and to recognise when outside expert advice is needed. - Arrangements are in place via the volunteering initiative to encourage individuals from all sections of the community to engage with, contribute to and participate in the work of the Authority. - A competency framework exists to ensure that all staff have appropriate skills enabling them to deliver top quality services.
+- The Chief Executive is responsible and accountable to the council for all aspects of operational management and is required to attend regular performance appraisal meetings with the Leader of the Council. - The Head of Finance (Section 151 officer) is responsible to the council for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control. - There is an established pay and grading structure for employees referred to as the job evaluation system and a process for appeals. - There is a clearly defined management structure and a scheme of delegation to officers, which is underpinned by the Members' Code of Conduct and a protocol for officer / Member relations. - There are published job descriptions and established protocols, which ensure that the Leader and Chief Executive establish their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained. - Financial Regulations and Financial Procedure Rules are reviewed annually by the Audit Committee. - Career structures are in place for Members and officers to facilitate succession planning. - Effective management arrangements are in place both at the top of and throughout the organisation to support the health and wellbeing of officers. - The council assesses the skills required by Members and officers and makes a commitment to develop these to enable roles to be carried out effectively. - The council ensures that the statutory officers have the skills, resources and support necessary to perform effectively in their roles and that these roles are properly understood throughout the council. - Training programmes are tailored to meet individual needs and there are opportunities for Members and officers to update their knowledge on a regular basis. - All elected Members and staff have personal development plans. - Skills are developed on a continuing basis to improve performance, including the ability to scrutinise and challenge and to recognise when outside expert advice is needed. - Arrangements are in place via the volunteering initiative to encourage individuals from all sections of the community to engage with, contribute to and participate in the work of the Authority. - A competency framework exists to ensure that all staff have appropriate skills enabling them to deliver high quality services.